Header Manila BGC

 Our projects in this area includes:

-Strengthening the Transition of Vulnerable Communities
+Strengthening the Transition of Vulnerable Communities, ADB, 2020-Present

-The Malolos–Clark Railway Project (MCRP) financed by the Asian Development Bank (ADB) and Japan International Cooperation Agency (JICA) will support the construction of two sections of the North-South Commuter Railway (NSCR) totaling 53.2 kilometres.
-The ADB and Department of Transportation (DOTr) recognize the potential of the Graduation Approach to assist Project Affected People relocated under this project to enable extreme and ultra-poor households to achieve key milestones towards sustainable livelihoods and socioeconomic resilience.
-The program will assist the Affected Households (AH) to develop livelihood programs based on their individual contexts and productive assets.
+The Malolos-Clark Railway Project (MCRP) and South Commuter Railway (SCRP) financed by the ADB and Japan International Cooperation Agency are supporting the construction of two sections of the North-South Commuter Railway (NSCR) totalling 53.2 kilometres.
+The ADB and Department of Transportation (DOTr) recognise the potential of the “Graduation Approach” to assist project-affected households (AHs) relocated under this project to achieve key milestones towards sustainable livelihoods and socioeconomic resilience.
+The programme assists AHs to develop livelihood programmes based on their individual contexts and productive assets.
+The NIRAS-led consortium provides access to training, coaching and other support services to enable AHs to "graduate" from extreme poverty.
+Best practices and lessons learned from employing this model will serve to improve future policies governing resettlement.

 Gender-responsive procurement (GRP) in the Asia Pacific: